What42Pizza/Romantic-Versioning/README.md

 - The definition of "considered a separate project" must be subjectively interpreted by each project maintainer, but that is the only area where subjectivity is allowed.
 - The RomVer spec expects each release to consist of at least:
-- - A name, version, and description
+- - A name, a version, and a description
 - - One or more sets of contents
 - - An associated changelog entry
 - - Its own clear and comprehensive documentation